SpeedCodeNpo/mini-prj-20231004-todo-cdl/README.md

 Project id: mini-prj-20231004-todo-cdl
 Chapter id: 02
-Chapter name: Adding a task to list
+Chapter name: Setting up classes
 About:
    In this branch we
 ## About Micro Projects